 \subsubsection{Reservoir computing}

-A reservoir computer (RC, see left panel of Fig.\ref{fig:configurations}) \cite{Jaeger04} is a recurrent neural network composed of three layers: the input layer, the reservoir layer and the output layer.
-Only the output weights are trained, while the input and internal weights are fixed and not trained.
+A reservoir computer (RC, see left panel of Fig.\ref{fig:configurations}) \cite{Jaeger04} is a recurrent neural network composed of three layers: the input layer, the reservoir layer, and the output layer.
+Only the output weights are trained, while the input and internal weights are fixed and remain untrained.

 The experimental system is based on the frequency multiplexing RC scheme described in \cite{Butschek2022}.
-Neurons are encoded in the complex amplitudes of the lines of a frequency comb and neuronal interconnections are realized via frequency-domain interference that makes comb line exchange power.
-The electric field at any point in the reservoir can thus be expressed as
+The neurons are encoded in the complex amplitudes of the lines of a frequency comb and the neuronal interconnections are realized via frequency-domain interference that provides a power exchange between the lines.
+The electric field in the reservoir can, thus, be expressed as

-where $\omega$ is the center frequency of the comb, $\Omega$ the frequency spacing between comb lines, and $x_{k}(t) $ are the slowly varying amplitudes of the comb lines which encode neuron information.
-To describe more conveniently the RC application, we restrict to the $N$ most central lines of the comb, which are the ones encoding information.
-Moreover, we group the amplitude of these lines in a $N$ dimensional complex vector $\Xrc{n}$ that evolves in slow, discrete, time $n$.
+where $\omega$ is the center frequency of the comb, $\Omega$ the frequency spacing between the comb lines, and $x_{k}(t) $ are the slowly varying amplitudes of the comb lines that encode neuron information.
+To describe the RC application more conveniently, we focus on the $N$ most central lines of the comb, which are the ones encoding information.
+Moreover, we group the amplitude of these lines in a $N$ dimensional complex vector $\Xrc{n}$ that evolves in slow, discrete time $n$.
 The discrete timescale corresponds to the discrete evolution of the RC states.

-The RC based on frequency multiplexing uses nonlinear input and output layers, and a linear reservoir (which is a powerful architecture, as demonstrated in \cite{vinckier2015high}).
+The RC based on frequency multiplexing uses nonlinear input and output layers and a linear reservoir (which is a powerful architecture, as demonstrated in \cite{vinckier2015high}).
 It can be described by the evolution equations: